Currently I have a full offline working version as following:

 Embedded software design:

-- Some examples are done, but I sill working on my free time to finish the RFID.
+- So far the basic offline system works fine in Arduino.
 I'll release the complete solution as soon as I finish it.
 The issue with continuous motor were unexpected and I spend more time than I wanted to solve it;

 - I didn't have time to finish the STM32 version code;